Virtual assistant

 For DN32 or higher, use the Sonic D.

-The Sonic D is powered by 230V (no battery).
+The Sonic D is powered by 230V (without battery).

-Generally used for measurement at the boiler outlet, in CAD substations and for the production of ECS.
+Generally used for measurement at boiler output, in CAD substations, and for the production of sanitary hot water.

 3. Hot water meters (ECS) or cold (EF)